BenDeLaCreme: Career

 Putnam's career began in Chicago in 2002, while he was pursuing a BFA degree at the School of the Art Institute of Chicago from 2001 to 2003.
 Although his course of study focused on painting, he found himself more interested in performance art.

 Her first opportunities to perform came at drag revues at Chicago-area gay bars.
 Early on, she was exposed to a more explicitly feminist, message-driven side of drag culture by the Chicago Kings, a drag king troupe with which she frequently performed as the token "queen".
 At the same time, DeLa made a conscious decision to present a more positive, cheerful persona during her shows, even when addressing serious subject matter such as prejudice, death, and depression.

 Since the mid-2000s, she has been based in Seattle, Washington.
 She is the hostess for The Atomic Bombshells burlesque troupe and teaches at Seattle's Academy of Burlesque.
 DeLa has collaborated with many members of the Seattle burlesque community, including Drag Race Season 5 winner Jinkx Monsoon.
 She runs the theatrical production company DeLouRue Presents, creating and performing in popular holiday revue shows Freedom Fantasia and Homo for the Holidays, with burlesque duo Kitten La Rue and Lou Henry Hoover, her friends and frequent collaborators.

 BenDeLaCreme's touring solo shows include Terminally Delightful, Cosmos, and Inferno A-Go-Go.
-She has also appeared in several films by filmmaker Wes Hurley including the documentary Waxie Moon, Waxie Moon in Fallen Jewel, and as a narrator of the series Capitol Hill.
+She has also appeared in several films by filmmaker Wes Hurley, including the documentary Waxie Moon, Waxie Moon in Fallen Jewel, and as a narrator of the series Capitol Hill.

 At the 2019 MAC Awards, BenDeLaCreme was presented with an award in the category "Major Impersonation/Characterization/Drag Artist" for her show Inferno A-Go-Go.

 In December 2020, BenDeLaCreme's collaboration film with Jinkx Monsoon, The Jinkx and Dela Holiday Special was released, and can be streamed on Hulu.

+In 2023, BenDeLaCreme was announced to be a part of Unilever’s "United We Stand" program.

+She has been dating Gus Lanza since 2015.
+She owns two cats, Wayne and Garth, and a dog, Reggie.